 Isis stayed with Horus and protected him until he came of age and could defy his uncle.
 Set tried to find Isis and Horus and looked for them in the communities near the river without success.
 They lived as beggars and, in some cases, other deities such as Neith helped them.
 When Horus was older, he claimed the usurped throne of his father and fought Set for it.

 Horus Fights for the Throne

 The story of Horus avenging his father and taking over the throne is one of the most famous of Egyptian myths, born out of the Osiris myth.

 - Horus and Set

 One of the most famous recollections of the conflict between Horus and Set is The Contendings of Horus and Set.
-The author presents the fight over the throne as a legal affair.
+The text presents the fight over the throne as a legal affair.
 Horus presented his case in front of the Ennead, the group of the most important deities of Ancient Egypt.
 There, he challenged Set’s right to reign, given the fact that he had usurped the throne from his father.
 The god Ra presided over the Ennead, and Set was one of the nine deities who formed it.

 After the prosperous reign of Osiris, Set resented all the gifts he had given to humanity.
 His domain was suffering famine and drought.
 Set was not a good ruler, and in this sense, most of the gods of the Ennead voted in favor of Horus.

 The two contending gods engaged in a series of tasks, contests, and battles.
 Horus was the winner of all of them, thus strengthening his claim to the throne.
 In one of the fights, Set injured the eye of Horus, separating it into six pieces.
 Although the god Thoth restored the eye, it remained a powerful symbol of Ancient Egypt, known as the Eye of Horus.